Why Robinhood Markets Shares Are Falling | Benzinga

 Why Robinhood Markets Shares Are Falling

-Robinhood Markets Inc (NASDAQ:HOOD) shares are trading lower after Goldman Sachs lowered its price target on the stock from $42 to $31.
+Robinhood Markets, Inc. (NASDAQ:HOOD) shares are trading lower after JP Morgan lowered its price target on the stock from $26 to $17.

-Robinhood Markets shares are trading lower by 16% over the past five sessions and lower by 46% over the past month following the company's third-quarter earnings results in late October, an overall decline in the broader market and a series of analyst ratings updates.

-See Also: As Nio Day 2021 Approaches Here's What Nio Investors Tell Benzinga They Expect
+B of A Securities also initiated coverage on the stock with an Underperform rating.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.